wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 <p></p>

 **[A.3.2.p2.2]** Still on Server #2, what do you think the execution time would be when setting the buffer size to 500 MB?
+Show your work and reasoning.
 Check your answer in simulation.

 <div class="ui accordion fluid">
    <div class="title">